 Because my brother visited me for a week in New Orleans recently, we did a lot of fine dining out and ended up with surprisingly fewer leftovers than I expected considering how gluttonous we were.
 In addition to some delicious lemon herb roasted chicken from Emeril's (though sadly there's no more truffle fried chicken) and authentic Cajun shrimp and okra gumbo from Cafe de Amis in Beaux Bridge, I also brought home Shaya's roasted cabbage.
 It's been sitting in my fridge along with some rosemary roasted eggplant and sauteed garlic broccoli rabe, so I decided to heat it all up together with some of my leftover rice.
 And it'll all end with some leftover homemade blueberry and peach cobbler for dessert (I used leftover farmers market fruit from the trip before, recipe to come!).
 It's finally my weekend, and because I worked another six days in a row this week, I was in no shape to whip up a fresh hot meal.
 So thank goodness for leftovers!

 Because I still had tomatoes, scallions, and shallots to use, I decided to spruce up my rice and make it fried in the skillet!
-It's reminiscent of my chili lime fried rice, but boy has being in the south is seriously influencing my cooking style.
+It's reminiscent of my chili lime fried rice, but boy has being in the south seriously influenced my cooking style.

 Creole fried rice